 To make this sauce is very easy; you combine melted butter and flour to create a roux (the thickening agent), slowly add some milk, and constantly stir the sauce over heat until it becomes thick.

-Then you mix in your various cheeses and add them to the macaroni before it gets baked.
+Then you mix in your various kinds of cheese and add them to the macaroni before it gets baked.

 This is where the fun part comes in.
 By using other ingredients instead of milk, you add a whole different flavor to the dish.

-If you really want to elevate your mac and cheese game, you really should check out this cookbook by Allison Arevelo that has over 50 incredible mac and cheese recipes.
+If you really want to elevate your mac and cheese game, you really should check out this cookbook by Allison Arevelo which has over 50 incredible mac and cheese recipes.